xythian/ipv6poetry/README.md

 ### Development Process

-- Initial concept and requirements were specified by humans
+- Initial concept and requirements were specified by a human
 - Implementation details, algorithms, and code structure were developed collaboratively
 - Claude Code contributed to:
   - Python and JavaScript implementations